All references to 'schools' in this guidance include school boarding premises.

 Actions schools must take

-To comply with this standard, at minimum, schools must encourage and actively support a child or student’s ability to express their culture and enjoy their cultural rights in the following ways:
+To comply with this standard, at minimum, schools must encourage and actively support a child or student’s ability to express their culture and enjoy their cultural rights.
+Schools can do this in the following ways:

 - adopt measures to ensure racism is identified, confronted and not tolerated